 The Chuncho Clay Lick – Tambopata

-The clay lick is one of the largest in Tambopata meaning that provides birdwatchers with the chance to see more of the colorful large macaws than anywhere else, the bright reds and green of the Macaws feathers stand out against the muddy wall.
+The Chuncho Clay Lick is extraordinary.
+The clay lick is one of the largest in Tambopata.
+As a result it provides birdwatchers with the chance to see more of the colourful large macaws than anywhere else.
+Because of this, the bright reds and greens of the Macaws feathers stand out against the muddy wall.
 These birds are mostly macaws, though smaller parrots and mealies of all sorts group at the clay lick as well.

 The Palm forest at Guadalupe Reserve

-The Mauritia palm forest at Guadalupe Lodge gives an incredible contrast, as known locally the Aguajales (Mauritia palm forest) form a complex swamp habitat and permanently wet swampy areas.
+The Mauritia palm forest at Guadalupe Lodge gives an incredible contrast.
+Here from the lodgings you will hear the calls.
+As well as witness these birds soaring around our luscious gardens.
+Known locally as the Aguajales (Mauritia palm forest).
+Form a complex habitat and permanently wet swampy areas.

-This complexity gives rise to the high diversity of birds essentially psittacines including; Blue-headed macaw (Pionus couloni) Blue and Yellow Macaw, Red Bellied Macaw, Sulphury Flycatcher, Point-tailed palm creeper which is found in the remoter and more extensive areas.
+This complexity gives rise to the high diversity of birds essentially psittacines including; Blue-headed macaw (Pionus couloni) Blue and Yellow Macaw, Red Bellied Macaw, Sulphury Flycatcher.
+Point-tailed palm creepers can be found in the more remote and extensive areas.

 Foothill Colinas Forest.

 Birding on the higher part of the hills it’s quite interesting.
-The birds that are regularly seen are.
-Golden collared toucanet, fascinated antshrike, red-billed pied tanager, ornate Antwren, rusty belted tapaculo, Semi-collared puffbird, masked, yellow backed, green and gold, paradise tanagers, pavonine cuckoo, military macaws.
-If you are lucky some raptors; harpy eagle, Buckley’s and barred forest falcon.
-The bird species recorded over this location can be found in Ebird as Reserva Ecologica Guadalupe
+The birds regularly seen here are; Golden collared toucanet, fascinated antshrike, red-billed pied tanager, ornate Antwren, rusty belted tapaculo, Semi-collared puffbird, masked, yellow backed, green and gold, paradise tanagers, pavonine cuckoo, military macaws.
+Further more, if you are lucky.
+You may encounter some raptors; harpy eagle, Buckley’s and barred forest falcon.
+The bird species recorded over this location can be found in Ebird as Reserva Ecologica Guadalupe.

-This is a type of forest that should not be missed while doing a Birdwatching Tour in Manu.
-Bamboo thickets in western Amazonia provide an important habitat for several bird species, some of which may be restricted to such thickets communities.
+This Bamboo Forest is not be missed.
+And a perfect opportunity while experiencing a Birdwatching Tour in Manu.
+Bamboo thickets in western Amazonia as a result provide an important habitat for several bird species.
+Some of which are restricted to such thickets communities.

-The species that can see there are Rufous Headed Woodpeckers, White Cheeked Tody-flycatcher, Peruvian Recurbill, Ornate Antwren, Large Headed Flat Bill, Manu Antbird, Dot Winged Antwren, Dusky Cheecked Foliage Gleaner, and others.
+Also, the species of which you can see here are; Rufous Headed Woodpeckers, White Cheeked Tody-flycatcher, Peruvian Recurbill, Ornate Antwren, Large Headed Flat Bill, Manu Antbird, Dot Winged Antwren, Dusky Cheecked Foliage Gleaner, and many others.

 The Lagoon in Patria

-Great number of migrants and shores birds were reported over that location; Black-bellied Whistling-Duck, Osprey, Least grebe, Yellowlegs, Stilts, Semipalmated Plover.
+A great number of migrant and shores birds are high on our reports over this location.
+Such as; Black-bellied Whistling-Duck, Osprey, Least grebe, Yellowlegs, Stilts, Semipalmated Plover.
 Earlier reports of Southern Lapwing, Brazilian Teal, and Southern CaraCara.

-The most common birds of the lagoon are, Hoatzin, Flycatchers, woodpeckers, herons kingfishers, Amazonian Antpitta, Silvered Antbird, little cuckoo, and Black Billed Seedfinch, nowadays this location holds a record around of 80 species in EBird.
+The most common birds of the lagoon are; Hoatzin, Flycatchers, woodpeckers, herons kingfishers, Amazonian Antpitta, Silvered Antbird, little cuckoo, and Black Billed Seedfinch.
+Even more, nowadays this location holds a record of around of 80 species on EBird.

 Blanquillo Oxbow Lake

-This habitat attracts a large number of aquatic birds and shores birds; Purus jacamar, egrets, herons, kingfishers, rails, crakes, screamers, flycatchers.
+This habitat is gorgeous and perfect for birding.
+You will see swooping birds over head.
+Birds coming to migrate.
+As well as taking a quick dip from the beaming sun.
+As a result it attracts a large number of aquatic birds and shores birds; Purus jacamar, egrets, herons, kingfishers, rails, crakes, screamers, flycatchers.

 Manu Cloud Forest – Cock of the Rock lodge

 During our Tambopata & Manu Birding Tours.
-You will be able to stay one night in the middle of the cloud forest at 1,500 meters elevation at Cock of the Rock Lodge.
-Far beyond what birds do for cloud forests we can only begin to imagine what cloud forests do for birds.
+You will stay one night in the middle of the cloud forest at 1,500 meters elevation at Cock of the Rock Lodge.
+Far beyond what birds do for cloud forests, we can only begin to imagine what cloud forests do for birds.
+For that reason.
 Cloud forests sustain an impressive diversity of endemic and near-endemic species, see the list at Ebird.